 If you listen to our earlier videos on Vitamin K, (here and here) you may remember that Vitamin K1’s first job is to activate the proteins responsible for helping our blood to clot so that we don’t bleed out, just from a paper cut.
-PIVKA-II is an abnormal version of one of these proteins, and it is detected in the blood of people with a deficiency of Vitamin K due to poor nutrition or malabsorption, or if they’re taking warfarin or some other medication that inhibits the actions of Vitamin K.
+PIVKA-II is an abnormal version of one of these proteins, and it is detected in the blood of people with a deficiency of Vitamin K due to poor nutrition or malabsorption, or if they’re taking some medication that inhibits the actions of Vitamin K.

 When people consume dihydrophylloquinone, rather than the natural, normal form, phylloquinone, PIVKA-II appears in their blood, and it’s not a good sign.
 Hydrogenated oil is, unfortunately, everywhere in the U.S. food supply in processed foods.
 During the hydrogenation of phylloquinone rich oils, phylloquinone is converted to dihydrophylloquinone.
 Even short term dietary restriction of phylloquinone has been shown to increase several measures of bone turnover, or bone resorption.
 In other words, inflammatory signaling molecules called cytokines increase, and these increased osteoclast activity, and thus bone resorption and turnover.